wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 the next entry in the MSHR register will not be a write back entry, since write back entries are always inserted in the front of the register, and hence could not be retried.

+In the case of `cleanUpAfterRequest()`, the reason that a write back request may be after the front request is that external invalidation requests have even higher priority than write backs, i.e., when an invalidation is received, if it cannot be handled immediately, the event entry will always be inserted as the front entry of the MSHR register.
+After this request is handled, `cleanUpAfterRequest()` will be called to remove its entry from the MSHR, in which case the next entry being a write back is truly possible.

 ##### handleGetS(), Eviction Path

 A few helper functions are used in `handleGetS()`.